peter88213/yw-table/src/nvretablexlib/README.md

-# This directory contains a subset of the nvretablexlib library
+# This directory contains the proper version of the nvretablexlib library

 Version v0.4.0 (commit bf3feeded2d7e5c98f51861400364f76a958c43f)